How to stop ads on Facebook in 2023

 -

-2. Hide ads on Facebook settings
+2. Hide ads on Facebook feed

 3. Use a browser that blocks ads (Brave)

-4. Report ads
+4. Report inappropriate ads

 Facebook’s Report ad feature also affords you some control over the ads that appear.
 Click on the three dots next to the ad, select the Report ad option, and choose the reasons for reporting.